A Graph Sufficiency Perspective for Neural Networks: Related Work

-\paragraph*{Graph and Neural Networks} A key insight of our work is that neural representations, particularly those based on inner products, distances, or kernel evaluations with anchor points, can be interpreted as defining a graph-like structure over the input space.
-This idea connects with works that use pairwise similarity functions to construct neighborhood graphs for learning tasks \cite{belkin2003laplacian,zhou2004learning}.
-In particular, inner product features correspond to linear similarity graphs, while universal kernels such as the Gaussian RBF define more flexible similarity graphs with rich structure \cite{scholkopf2002learning}.
-Note that the graph data itself is a flourishing field, and there exists a rich literature of random graph model, graph learning, and graph neural networks \cite{grover2016node2vec, kipf2017semi,JMLR:v18:17-448,GEEOne}.
+\paragraph*{Graph-Based Representations and Anchor Methods} A key insight of our work is that neural network representations can be interpreted as defining a similarity graph over the input space with anchor points.
+This connects to classical ideas in manifold learning and semi-supervised learning, where pairwise similarity functions define neighborhood graphs for downstream tasks \cite{belkin2003laplacian, zhou2004learning}.
+Inner product features correspond to linear graphs, while universal kernels such as the Gaussian kernel yield richer similarity graphs \cite{scholkopf2002learning}.

+In graph-structured data, graph embedding has been an important area of research, including node2vec \cite{grover2016node2vec, zhang2024theoretical}, spectral embedding \cite{JMLR:v18:17-448, Priebe2019}, one-hot encoder embedding \cite{GEEOne, GEEPrincipalCommunity}, etc. In particular, graph neural networks have become a widely used architecture \cite{kipf2017semi, Wu2019ACS, tsitsulin2023graph, GEEGCN}.
+Anchor-based methods have also been proposed to enhance graph representation learning \cite{zhang2023ieagnn}.

+\paragraph*{Contribution of Our Work} Our paper introduces a population-level framework for analyzing when and how neural network representations preserve sufficiency of the input with respect to the target variable.
+Unlike the information bottleneck literature, we do not rely on compression or mutual information constraints.
+Unlike works that explicitly modify the learning algorithm to enforce sufficiency, we analyze the sufficiency properties of standard neural network architectures, including pairwise feature maps, multi-layer networks, and convolutional layers, without altering their training procedures.
+And unlike prior investigations of sufficient dimension reduction in neural networks, our framework applies to both regression and classification tasks, does not assume a specific functional form or distribution, and addresses the sufficiency of the entire learned representation, not just the central mean subspace.

+Our key contribution is a graph-based perspective of neural networks using anchor points, offering two complementary paths to statistical sufficiency: (1) asymptotic injectivity through dense anchor coverage, and (2) exact sufficiency under a region separation condition with appropriately constructed anchors.
+These results differ significantly from prior works and establish a unique connection between graph-based representations, neural network architectures, and the classical statistical concept of sufficiency.